-We will be responsible for future contingent payments and royalties under the HanAll Agreement, including up to an aggregate of \$442.5 million upon the achievement of certain development and regulatory milestone events (including the initiation of certain clinical trials for batoclimab and IMVT-1402), which events will occur prior to our planned commercialization of batoclimab or IMVT-1402.
+We will be responsible for future contingent payments and royalties under the HanAll Agreement, including up to an aggregate of \$432.5 million (after an aggregate amount of \$20.0 million of milestone achievements as of December 31, 2022) upon the achievement of certain development and regulatory milestone events (including the initiation of certain clinical trials for batoclimab or IMVT-1402), which events will occur prior to our planned commercialization of batoclimab or IMVT-1402.
 Accordingly, we will be required to make such payments prior to the time at which we are able to generate any revenue, if any, from commercial sales of batoclimab or IMVT-1402.
 Following commercialization, we may be required to make significant further payments upon the achievement of sales milestones and make tiered royalty payments in connection with the commercial sale of batoclimab and/or IMVT-1402, if approved.
 There can be no assurance that we will have the funds necessary to make such payments or be able to raise such funds when needed on terms acceptable to us or at all.
 As a result, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts.